alunodoisgte/prep/admission/README.md

 ### [⏫ Math Requirement](#)

-As for the math, well, unfortunately our public education system is woefully bad at bringing most students to even a fundamental [mastery](/mastery/README.md) of basic math no matter what the method of the day seems to be popular.
+As for the math, well, unfortunately our public education system is woefully ineffective at bringing most students to even a fundamental [mastery](/mastery/README.md) of basic math no matter what the method of the day seems to be popular.
 While we have no professional or personal connection, we strongly recommend